utk-eecs-crumpton-tas/cs102lings/README.md

 To run the tests for your program, run the following command:

-> :info:
+[!NOTE]
-> The script will recompile your program each time you run it, so you don't need to recompile it yourself.
+The script will recompile your program each time you run it, so you don't need to recompile it yourself.
-> The tests will create a file in your directory called `lab.bin` which is your compiled program.
+The tests will create a file in your directory called `lab.bin` which is your compiled program.

 ```bash
 bash scripts/test.bash panname.cpp